[Focus] Chinese the most bullish on EU investment, report finds

 "Europe is seen as an attractive investment destination," the study said.
 Although "respondents from the USA and China are positive about their home markets, they are also bullish about Europe's improved attractiveness as an investment destination."

-"It is encouraging that Chinese investors are so positive about Europe today and for the future," Invest Europe ECO Michael Collins told EUobserver.
+"It is encouraging that Chinese investors are so positive about Europe today and for the future," Invest Europe CEO Michael Collins told EUobserver.
 "It's a sign of strength and progress of European economy."

 The study noted that "eurozone stability and economic growth are the main drivers of positivity."